IB-DP & CP 15-19

 Group 3: Individuals and Societies: NBHIS offers Economics and

-Business Management and Economics can be either at SL or HL.
-Environmental Systems and Societies is offered at SL only; this inter-disciplinary course can be taken either as a science or as an humanity.
+Business Management.
+Environmental Systems and Societies is an inter-disciplinary course that can be taken either as a science or as an humanity subject.

 Group 4: Experimental Sciences include: Biology, Chemistry and Physics.
-These can all be completed at either SL or HL and, Environmental Systems and Societies, which can also be offered on this line, is at SL only.
+These can all be completed at either SL or HL level.
+Environmental Systems and Societies can also be selected to meet the requirements of this group.

 Group 5: Mathematics allows students to choose HL or SL in Analysis and Approaches.